 For most healthy adults, the normal heart rate is around 60 to 100 beats per minute.
 Any irregularity, such as the heart rate being too fast or slow, is called arrhythmia or heart palpitations.
 It can be an indicator of a serious condition itself.
 If left alone, it can lead to more serious conditions, even death.
 Palpitations usually appear suddenly, and without warning, so it pays to know how to stop heart palpitations in order to avoid any further complications or more serious health problems.

-Here are 10 ways to prevent heart arrhythmia.
+Here are 10 ways how to stop heart palpitations:

 A study has found that smoking 10 sticks of cigarettes per day can increase the risk of heart palpitations by 14%.
 The risk goes up even more if a person smokes additional cigarettes.